Fire Damage Claims

 Fire can destroy everything in its path.
 From clothing and appliances to memories and the family home; all can be lost in a matter of seconds.
 Most insurance policies will pay to repair structural damage and damage to personal property, but some providers will take advantage of your vulnerability and deny a claim or offer a lowball settlement.

-Call (832) 356-7983 to schedule a time to speak with us.
+Call (888) 306-2119 to schedule a time to speak with an experienced fire damage claim attorney in Texas.
 One of our attorneys will review your case and help determine the best course of action.
-LeMaster & Ahmed PLLC represents clients in Harris County, Galveston County, Montgomery County, Dallas County and Collin County.
+LeMaster & Ahmed, PLLC represents clients throughout the state of Texas including Harris County, Galveston County, Montgomery County, Dallas County and Collin County.

 - Fire Damage Covered by a Homeowner’s Policy